By Nadia Al-Samarrie

-If you are unfamiliar with the code language 420, it’s a sub-culture of people who observe and describe themselves as cannabis users.
+If you are unfamiliar with the code language 420, it’s a sub-culture of people who observe and describe themselves as cannabis users on April 20th.

 Personally, I don’t smoke pot but I do know people with diabetes who claim there are many benefits to cannabis.
 One subscriber who is an investment banker and has terrible neuropathy has shared that he has tried many of the pharmaceutical medication and natural supplements to help him with his unbearable neuropathy pain.
 Disappointed with the lack of relief, he turned to cannabis.
 “Marijuana is the only thing that really helps,” he told me.